who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/10._Databases_ORM_Data_scraping_Web_crawling/02._After/let_them_search.md

 Here is a proposed timeline:

-1. Week 1: Brain storm how to webscrape.
+1. **Week 1**: Brain storm how to webscrape.
 Try out different tools.
 Agree on a tool.

-2. Week 2: Log to see what the users are searching for.
+2. **Week 2**: Log to see what the users are searching for.

-3. Week 3: Scrape the content and index it.
+3. **Week 3**: Scrape the content and index it.
 Deployment is optional: Decide whether to run the script locally or on a server.

 ---